gekkeabt/LeasyCMS/README.md

 they don't want to start from sketch.
 Also people who want to make a simple website can use it.
 Because it is simple and lightweight everybody can use it.
 It is smaller than 2 MB.

-Options in admin panel
+Changelog 3.2
 --------

-- Create a page
-- Edit a page ( the title and body )
-- Remove a page
-- Change sitename
-- Change sidebar content
-- Change footer
+- Better structure in the files
+- Code is better organized
+- A simpeler text editor
+- Bugs in the default theme are fixed
+- And some more little changes

 Installation
 --------